 In northern Nigeria, the various changes that the Literature Bureau underwent subsequently, and the need to increase the number of reading materials for burgeoning primary and secondary school student population encouraged other authors to begin their writing.
-The works that emerged in the early 1950s included Ilya Dan Mai Karfi (Ahmadu Ingawa, 1951), Gogan Naka (Garba Funtuwa, 1952) and Sihirtaccen Gari (Ahmadu Katsina, 1952).
+The works that emerged in the early 1950s included Ilya [an Mai {arfi (Ahmadu Ingawa, 1951), Gogan Naka (Garba Funtuwa, 1952) and Sihirtaccen Gari (Ahmadu Katsina, 1952).
 Perhaps not surprisingly, these latter novels also used Imamism as their literary templates.
 For instance, Ilya Dan Mai Karfi was an adaptation of a Russian byliny (narrative poetry) transmitted orally.
 The oldest Russian byliny belong to a cycle dealing with the golden age of Kievan Rus in the 10th-12th century.
 They center on the deeds at the 10th-century court of Saint Vladimir I of Kiev.
 One of the favorite heroes is the independent Cossack Ilya Muromets of Murom, who defended Kievan Rus from the Mongols (Sceglov in Pilaszewicz (1985 p.
 224).
 Unlike the aristocratic heroes of most epics, Ilya was of peasant origin.
-He was an ordinary child who could not walk and who lived the life of a stayat-home, sitting on top of the stove until he was more than 30 years old, when he discovered the use of his legs through the miraculous advice of some pilgrims.
+He was an ordinary child who could not walk and who lived the life of a stay-at-home, sitting on top of the stove until he was more than 30 years old, when he discovered the use of his legs through the miraculous advice of some pilgrims.
 He was then given a splendid magic horse that became his inseparable companion (in the Hausa version, the horse is called Kwalele), and he left his parents' home for Vladimir's court.
 There he became the head of Vladimir's retainers and performed astonishing feats of strength.
 He killed the monster Nightingale the Robber and drove the Tatars out of the kingdom.
 His legend was the basis of the Symphony No. 3 (1909-11; Ilya Muromets) by Reinhold Glière.
+Plate 2 shows the cover artwork of the two literary materials to emphasize that even in cover artwork, attempts were made to reenact the original.